-To make sure you roll out of there stuffed, the Chimichurri Steak Burger (S$29) is a signature dish which surprises us with a fairly juicy patty that has its smokiness amped up with bone marrow.
+To make sure you roll out of there stuffed, the beef bone marrow burger with short ribs, provolone, onions and pickles (S$29) is a signature dish which surprises us with a fairly juicy patty that has its smokiness amped up with bone marrow.

-While the restaurant is better known for its Duck Confit with Waffles (S$32), it’s head chef Rishi Naleendra’s treatment of vegetables which gets our attention.
-Take for instance the Oysters with Smoked Tomato Granita (S$10 for two), the tangy topping melting into a chilly smokiness as it hits the palate.
+While the restaurant is better known for its Duck Confit with spiced caramel, orange and parsnips (S$34), it’s head chef Rishi Naleendra’s treatment of vegetables which gets our attention.
+Take for instance the Oysters with Smoked Tomato Granita ($6 per oyster), the tangy topping melting into a chilly smokiness as it hits the palate.

 21 Boon Tat St, Singapore 069620

 Mexi?
 Can!
-Mexican classics at Super Loco pack a punch – the Mango Ceviche with wild snapper (S$18) has a clean taste favourably complemented by the acidic juice that envelopes it; meanwhile, the Baja taco (S$11) is spicy, but its combination of crispy fish fillet, jalepeno cabbage and chimmichuri mayo is a winner.
-You’ll love the Cordero quesadilla (S$16) with pulled lamb, mint, red onion jam and radish.
-The lamb is tender and well seasoned, and stands out despite the strong flavours surrounding it.
+Mexican classics at Super Loco pack a punch – the Mango Ceviche with wild snapper (S$18) has a clean taste favourably complemented by the acidic juice that envelopes it; meanwhile, the Baja taco (S$11) is spicy, but its combination of crispy fish fillet, jalapeno cabbage and chimichurri mayo is a winner.
+You’ll love the vegetarian Huitlaacoche quesadilla (S$16) with corn truffle, oyster mushroom, sweet corn, cojita and chimichurri.

 For a sweet ending, get the crispy Super Churros (S$13) with a rich chocolate dip.